The 2024 ABSW Media Fellows have started to take up their placements with media outlets throughout the UK.

 Dr Raphaëlle D. Haywood is a Senior Lecturer in Physics and Astronomy and Assistant Director of the Global Systems Institute at the University of Exeter.
 She currently holds an Ernest Rutherford Fellowship from the UK's Science and Technologies Facilities Council.
 She teaches an undergraduate course on Physics of Climate Change and uses her astrophysics research on planets beyond our solar system (exoplanets) to highlight that there is no planet "B".

-Raphaëlle worked on the science desk at The Times for three weeks in September, publishing a number of pieces.
+Raphaëlle worked on the science desk at The Times for three weeks in September, publishing four pieces.
 Her first article, based on research presented at the British Science Association Festival, covered concerns that 6G 'will drain phones in 30 minutes'.
-Raphaëlle also reported on cave art, bleached coral reef breeding through IVF, and research that suggests polynesians beat Columus's arrival on Easter Island.
+Raphaëlle also reported on cave art, bleached coral reef breeding through IVF, and research that suggests polynesians beat Columbus's arrival on Easter Island.
+She went to editors' meetings on most days during her placement which gave her a unique insight into how the news ecosystem works.

 Raphaëlle's Fellowship is supported by a Science and Technology Facilities Council (STFC) Ernest Rutherford Fellowship and the University of Exeter's Department of Physics and Astronomy.